 Karin joined the School of Health Sciences as a lecturer/practitioner in school nursing in April 2010.
-She has been working fulltime in the Early Years Division as a lecturer in public health since August 2012.
+She has been working fulltime as a lecturer in public health nursing since August 2012.

 Karin initially trained as an adult nurse at University College Hospital London, and then specialised in women's health at Elizabeth Garrett Anderson Hospital.
 Following a career break, Karin returned to nursing in 2001.
-She has since worked as a school nurse in a number of London boroughs and as a team leader.
+She has since worked as a school nurse in a number of London boroughs.
 Karin undertook a 2 year secondment as a health adviser with the Healthy Schools team in Islington and has also worked for a multi-agency parenting service in Hackney.
 Her particular interests are school nursing, parenting, and action learning facilitation.

-- MA Psychology of Religion, Heythrop College, University of London
+- MA Psychology of Religion, Heythrop College, University of London, London, Jan 2013

 Joint winner - Teaching Recognition Award 2010-2011 for NM1729 Simulated practice: public health

 French (can understand spoken) and German (can read, write, speak and understand spoken).

 - Thurtle, V. and MacKenzie, K. (2015).
 School nursing and local authority commissioning.
 British Journal of School Nursing, 10(10), pp. 514–515. doi:10.12968/bjsn.2015.10.10.514.

 - MacKenzie, K.A., Abbott, S., Thomas, N., Apau, D., Benato, R. and Hicks, S. (2011).
 An educational partnership in health promotion for pre-registration nurses and further education college students.
 Primary Health Care Research and Development, Published online November 2011. doi:10.1017/S1463423611000569.